build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 By reading the logs, you can see that Karpenter:

-* Noticed there were 10 pending pods, and decided that can fit all nodes in only one node.
+* Noticed there were 10 pending pods, and decided that can fit all pods in only one node.
 * Is considering the kubelet and kube-proxy `Daemonsets` (2 additional pods), and it’s aggregating all resources need for 12 pods.
 Moreover, Karpenter noticed that 100 instance types match these requirements.
 * Launched an `m5.2xlarge` Spot Instance in `eu-west-1b` as this was the pool with more spare capacity with lowest price.